Lutetium-Vanadium/GAMM/README.md

 measure the time taken to perform full matrix multiplication using a handwritten unoptimized loop.

+If the `GAMM_BIN` environment variable is set, then it will be the default binary to run.
+If the configuration file _does not_ specify a value for `bin`, then `GAMM_BIN` will be used.

 If the `ENERGY_READINGS_DIR` environment variable is set, then the detailed energy readings taken by the energy meter will be written to the directory specified by it.
 Each file will be located at